Wednesday 11 January 2012

 HS2 when not in a tunnel

-There are a multitude of other rail or transport improvements, let alone other things, that would improve our lives a lot more than HS2.
-In recent years, as air travel has become more time-consuming with longer security and check-in times, it has become quicker to travel by train from Edinburgh and Glasgow to the centre of London.
-This also has the added advantage of avoiding the expensive shopping malls that airports have become.
-At the same time all the evidence would suggest that people will travel to work less with flexible working arrangements (work is what you do not where you go) and super fast broadband will facilitate this as well as speed up work processes.
-Supporting these changes would be a better investment and would reap rewards during the next five years not in twelve or twenty years' time.
-Or the government could maintain disability allowances, encourage technical education and apprenticeships, allow the cost of living pay increases and improve the dreadful road and bus services that we endure.
-But none of these have the big bang effect of HS2 and ministers are obsessed with the prestige that goes with these inglorious visions of 400kph trains tunnelling beneath their angry constituents.
+In the not-too-distant future all the evidence would suggest that people will travel to work less with flexible working arrangements (work is what you do not where you go) and super fast broadband will facilitate this.
+Supporting these changes would be a better investment and would reap rewards during the next five years not in twelve but more probably twenty years.
+Or the government could maintain disability allowances, encourage technical education and apprenticeships, allow the cost of living pay increases for public sector workers or improve the dreadful road and bus services that we endure.
+But none of these have the big bang effect of HS2.
+Ministers are obsessed with the prestige that goes with these inglorious visions of 400kph trains tunnelling beneath their angry constituents and they have duped local politicians from Leeds, Sheffield, Manchester as well as Birmingham to go along with the fantasy of HS2 ever reaching the north-south divide.

-But we have shedloads of consultants and construction companies pushing the project.
+But we have office blocks full of consultants and construction companies pushing the project.
 They realise that like defence contracts, big infrastructure contracts are cash cows.
-With school and hospital building slowing down and new runways for London airport on hold they need to provide the government an excuse to transfer a large tranche of public expenditure to the private sector.
+With school and hospital buildings slowing down and new runways for London airport on hold they need to provide the government with an excuse to transfer a large share of public expenditure to the private sector.
 This is necessary to keep their salaries at the level that PFIs and badly procured government contracts have guaranteed them in the crazy years from the Iron Lady to Irn Brown.
-Try downloading the documents, the Department for Transport HS2 consultation documents are at dft high-speed-rail for the proposals and the route has been mapped on the link High Speed 2 Rail Britain Mapped
+Our finance and construction cartels are the modern equivalent of Dengue fever and just as likely to wreck the prospects of HS2 by escalating the costs until the government or its successor pulls the plug.

 No comments: